Hello All,

 The Museum & Gallery studies Theory-Practice divide was collapsed last week, with the final installation of the student's exhibitions at the Stanley & Audrey Burton Gallery at Leeds University.
 Divided into two groups, the students divised two fantastic exhibitions......

-re Trail and A Ceramics Display....
+A Sculpture Trail and A Ceramics Display....

 ...both exhibitions are now part of the Stanley & Audrey Burton Gallery displays.
 You can view them until early December...do go along and let us know what you think and post a note on here!